-Once the dough is chilled again (it should be stiff), run a metal spatula under the cookies to separate them from the parchment paper.
+Once the dough is chilled again (it should be stiff), run a thin spatula under the cookies to separate them from the parchment paper.

 Place the cut outs on the parchment-covered cookie sheet so they are about 1/2″ apart.
 Since our cookies aren’t going to spread, they don’t need to be very far apart!

-Bake them for 14 to 18 minutes turning the cookie sheet around half way at the half way point.
+Bake them for 14 to 18 minutes turning the cookie sheet around at the half way point.

 Only cook one rack of cookies at a time.
 Stacking them causes uneven heating…some of your cookies will be too brown and some may be undercooked.